daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 > Do *not* add miniconda to PATH.
 We will set this up later.

 After installation, open the Start Menu and search for the program called "Anaconda Prompt (miniconda3)".
-When this open you will see a prompt similar to `(base) C:\Users\your_name`.
+When this opens you will see a prompt similar to `(base) C:\Users\your_name`.
 Type the following to check that your Python installation is working:

 ```
 python --version